jfrog/jfrog-azure-devops-extension/README.md

 </details>

 <details>
- <summary>JFrog Build Promotion</summary>
+ <summary>JFrog Build Promotion task</summary>

+## JFrog Build Promotion

 To support the artifacts life-cycle, Artifactory supports promoting published builds from one repository to another.

 The **JFrog Build Promotion** task promotes a build, by either copying or moving the build artifacts and/or dependencies to a target repository.

 This task can be added as part of a Build or Release pipeline.

 Run these steps to configure the **JFrog Build Promotion** task:

 1. Select the configured **JFrog Artifactory V2** service connection, to which the build has been published.

 2. Specify the name of a** target repository** to which the build should be promoted.

 3. Set the **status** of the build and optionally add a **Comment**.
 These details will be visible as part of the Build History in the Artifactory UI.

 4. (Optional) Set a **source repository** for the promotion.

 5. Select the **include build dependencies** if you want the build dependencies to be promoted.

 6. To copy and not to move the artifacts to the target repository, select the **Use copy** option to copy the artifacts to the target repository.

 7. Select **Dry run** to test the promotion prior to running the build promotion.

 ![167313909.png](IMAGE_LINK)